milkyway8/Front_End_Bootcamp/Bootcamp_notes.md

 - execute the bash command `ssh-keygen`
 - create a gitHub account
 - execute the bash command `cat ~/ .ssh/id_rsa.pub`
-- enter a key label and public key into your gitHub SSH keys.
+- enter a key label and the public key into your gitHub SSH keys

+---

+**c.
+Install a text editor:** due to the fact that we would need to write code at some point, is useful to employ a text editor instead of an IDE.